Arm Newsroom Blog

 Start building with Arm neural graphics technology through the Early Access Program

 In Arm’s developer summit session – “Co-creating possibility: The future of mobile gaming” – Sumo Digital demonstrated how neural techniques can be applied today in a production quality reference game environment and then brought into a live Unreal Engine workflow.
-The value of this work is not just what’s on the screen, but in the technical implementation underneath it, including:
+For developers, the value is in how these neural graphics techniques can be implemented inside real game-engine workflows, including:

 Two other very well-attended sessions at Arm’s developer summit reinforced similar themes around graphics innovation and early experimentation.